The yellow-headed parrot is an endangered species with only 4700 specimens in the wild. LPF has been working for its protection since 2016.

 In Mexico, it is the most valued psittacine in the pet trade due to its large size, attractive plumage, and ability to mimic human speech.
 It is estimated that since 2007, capture for trade has continued at a rate of at least 1000 individuals per year.
 On the Pacific coast of Mexico, the species has apparently been evicted from nearly 80% of its historic range.
 While part of this loss is undoubtedly due to deforestation, collection for pet trade has left many apparently suitable habitats unoccupied.

 In particular, A. oratrix belicensis is restricted primarily to the coastal pine savannas found throughout eastern Belize.
-To support conservation efforts for this species Loro Parque Fundación supports the project that aims to locate active nests throughout Belize and monitor them to examine survival rates.
+To support conservation efforts for this species Loro Parque Fundación is collaborating on the project that aims to locate active nests throughout Belize and monitor them to examine survival rates.
 In addition to assessing and mitigating threats to the survival of the species, known nest locations are also protected from poaching and artificial nests are established in secure areas.